Libby Moulton

 • Synopsys, Inc. v.
 Mentor Graphics Corp.
 (Supreme Court) – Represented Synopsys on a petition for a writ of certiorari challenging the Federal Circuit’s assignor estoppel and lost profits doctrines.

-• EMC Corporation v.
+• Cloud computing and virtualization tech company (U.S.) v.
 Clouding Corp.
-(Federal Circuit) – Represented EMC (now part of Dell) in an appeal involving artificial intelligence patents.
+(Federal Circuit) – Represented in an appeal involving artificial intelligence patents.
 The Orrick team secured a win in the Federal Circuit, which vacated and remanded a Patent Trial and Appeal Board ruling.

 • Bayer CropScience AG v.
 Dow AgroSciences LLC (Federal Circuit) – Represented DAS in its appeal from the Eastern District of Virginia’s affirmance of an arbitration award of based on patents relating to genetic resistance to the herbicide glufosinate.